Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the area.
-Notable projects include Suburban Rail Loop East, VicTrack Land Release - Oakleigh Station, Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), and Station Quarter Oakleigh.
-The following list details those most relevant.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 16 projects that are likely to impact the area.
+Notable projects include Suburban Rail Loop East, VicTrack Land Release - Oakleigh Station, Station Quarter Oakleigh, and Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades).
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.